 You might start off doing everything yourself, but when your business grows you will probably need to employ staff.

-Employers must deduct tax and NICs from employees' pay under the Pay As You Earn (PAYE) system.
-You will have to register with HMRC as an employer and run payroll software that reports real time PAYE information to HMRC whenever you pay your employees.
+Employers must deduct tax and NICs from employees' pay under the PAYE system.
+You will have to register with HMRC as an employer and run payroll software that reports real time PAYE information online to HMRC whenever you pay your employees.

-Other important staffing issues include training and improving staff performance, the national living wage (the national minimum wage applies to employees aged under 25 and apprentices), employee rights, health and safety, and the provision of a workplace pension into which your employees must be automatically enrolled.
+Other important staffing issues include training and improving staff performance, the national living wage (the national minimum wage applies to employees aged under 25 and apprentices) and employee rights, health and safety and pension arrangements (including automatic enrolment).